If Imports Cost You Your Job . . . Apply for Trade

 2002.
 The TAA Program provides aid to workers who lose their jobs or whose hours of work

-and wages are reduced as a result of increased imports.
+and wages are reduced as a result of foreign trade.

 How do I apply for Trade Adjustment Assistance?

 A Petition for TAA may be filed by a group of three or more workers, their union, a company

 official, the American Job Center Administrator, or Dislocated Services Unit.
 Petition forms may be obtained

 from the United States Department of Labor Employment and Training Administration

 Petitioners should complete and sign the petition and fax

 it to the State Dislocated Services Unit at (410) 333-5064.